WANdisco/fusion-docker-compose/README.md

 # WANdisco Fusion

 ## Overview
-This repository contains a tool to build a docker-compose config which deploys the WANdisco Fusion platform and provides a fully functional version with trial license to support WANdisco Live Migration of files stored in any of the following:
+This repository contains tooling to build a docker-compose config that deploys a fully functional version of WANdisco Fusion, supporting Live Migration or active-active replication of files stored in any of the following:

 - Azure - ADLS Gen 1, ADLS Gen 2, WASB, HDInsights
 - AWS S3/EMRFS